-In 2021, he was commissioned by the Baroque Music Community and Educational Trust of New Zealand to compose a neo-baroque style work, Concerto Grosso, for the 2021 Baroque summer workshop and 11-concert national tour.
-The work was the final piece in the programme on the tour, and was met with a standing ovation.
+In January 2021, he was commissioned by the Baroque Music Community and Educational Trust of New Zealand to compose Concerto Grosso, a neo-baroque style work for three soloists, string ensemble + harpsichord for the 2021 Baroque summer workshop and 11-concert national tour.
+The work was the final piece in the programme, and was met with a standing ovation in every concert.
 It was deemed a “splendid work” by Peter Mechen for Middle-C, in review of its Wellington performance.

-Rakuto graduated with a Bachelor of Music in performance and composition from the University of Canterbury in 2020, studying with Professor Mark Menzies, Dr. Reuben de Lautour, and Dr. Justin DeHart.
+He graduated from the University of Canterbury in 2020 with a Bachelor of Music, studying with Professor Mark Menzies, Dr. Reuben de Lautour, and Dr. Justin DeHart.

 for piano trio